nucleartide/errors/Readme.md

 # ...> {:error, %HTTPoison.Error{id: nil, reason: :closed}}
 ```

-Here, we know that the `Repo.read/1` operation failed, but the error reason isn't particularly helpful.
-Where is this `HTTPoison.Error` coming from?
+Here, we see that the `Repo.read/1` operation failed, but the error reason isn't particularly helpful.
+Where does the `HTTPoison.Error` come from?
 What was `:closed`?

 This error is even more opaque if `Repo.read/1` comes from a third-party library.